West Wind Aviation

 West Wind Aviation Limited Partnership was a Saskatchewan based airline.
+Now operating as Rise Air after merging with Trans West Air in 2021.

 Destinations

 Under its ExpressAir banner, West Wind formerly offered scheduled service between Regina, Saskatoon and Prince Albert.
 Service in northern Saskatchewan and Nunavut were provided under the Pronto Airways banner.
 In 2015 West Wind Aviation absorbed Osprey Wings which was established in 1979.

 Its main commercial rival was Prince Albert-based Transwest Air which became a subsidiary of West Wind Aviation July 1, 2016, and all scheduled flights are operated by Transwest.

 In January 2021, it was announced West Wind Aviation will be merged with Transwest Air and renamed Rise Air.

 Fleet

 As of February 2020, West Wind Aviation had the following aircraft registered with Transport Canada.

 In addition the Transport Canada site lists a Cessna 414 and three Cessna 401s (one Cessna 401 and two Cessna 401B) with cancelled certificates.

 Aviation services

 West Wind operates fixed-base operations at the Saskatoon and Regina airports under Shell Canada's AeroCentre franchise.
 Under the International Air Services brand, West Wind provides airport terminal services to charter and international airlines at the Saskatoon, Regina and Winnipeg airports.
 In addition, under the Lancaster Fuel brand, the company provides aviation fuel to smaller airports and private operators in the province.